mozman/ezdxf/docs/source/tutorials/blocks.rst

 Examine Entities of Block References
 ------------------------------------

-To just examine the entities of a block reference use the :meth:`~ezdxf.entities.Insert.virtual_entities` method.
+To just examine the content entities of a block reference use the :meth:`~ezdxf.entities.Insert.virtual_entities` method.
 This methods yields "virtual" entities with properties identical to "exploded" entities but they are not stored in the entity database, have no handle and are